-When starting an internet radio station, a vital decision to make before you launch is which streaming technology to use.
+When starting an internet radio station, a vital decision before you launch is which streaming technology to use.

 What are Shoutcast and Icecast

-You need some software to run the radio station for you, and need something to run it on.
-These days, this is usually a virtual server in a data centre somewhere in the world.
-Generally, all it requires is to find a suitable hosting package for Shoutcast or Icecast, sign up, and you’re ready to go.
+In many ways, an internet radio station has the exact essential requirements of a website.
+You need server software to manage your radio station and a platform to run it on.
+These days, this is usually a virtual server in a data centre somewhere around the globe.
+All it requires is to find a suitable hosting package for your preferred server software, Shoutcast or Icecast, sign up, and be ready to launch your streaming media.

-Things to consider when choosing a streaming provider
+Things to consider when choosing a Server Software for your Streaming Media

 So how do you choose between Icecast and Shoutcast?

 As with all software, they are quite similar but offer different features.
 So, you’ll want to consider Usability, Device compatibility, Internet radio station player software to embed, Features, Support, and the possibility of advertising your station.

 Feature comparison: Ice cast vs Shoutcast